 Before signing up for swim classes again, consider scheduling a swim evaluation in your online calendar.
 An assessment can be done at an indoor pool before summer hits to help you understand where your kid’s skills stand.

 Swimming is one of the most impactful activities you can help your kids learn.
-Swimming teaches many skills that are needed in life—listening, for one, following directions for another.
+It teaches many skills that are needed in life—listening, for one, following directions for another.
 Swimming lessons should be a staple of the summer — every year — for your children.

 2 Sports Camps